-In this section, we combine our holing-out logistic regression model with our distance-to-go gamma regression model to produce a Markov model of putts-to-go.
-Although we require only the expected putts-to-go for each distance in order to calculate the performance metrics forthcoming, we desire the distribution of putts-to-go in order to calculate confidence intervals around these results.
+In this section, we combine our holing-out logistic regression model with our distance-to-go gamma regression model to produce a Markov model of putts-togo.
+Although we require only the expected putts-to-go for each distance in order to calculate the performance metrics, we desire the distribution of putts-to-go in order to calculate confidence intervals around these results.
 With this in mind, in Figure 10 and Figure 11 we plot both the empirical mean and standard deviation of putts-to-go for each initial putt distance.
-It is interesting to note that between 0 and 10 feet, less than 1% of professional golfers 3-putt a hole, thus we can roughly consider the putts-to-go as a Bernoulli trial in this range.
-This explains the peak in standard deviation around 7 feet, where the likelihood of one-putting or two-putting is each approximately 50%.
-Between 10 and 30 feet, the likelihood that a professional golfer will 2-putt a hole increases rapidly while the chance of 3-putting remains relatively low.
+It is interesting to note that between 0 feet and 10 feet, fewer than 1% of holes played are 3-putted by a professional golfer.
+Thus, we can roughly consider the putts-to-go as a Bernoulli trial in this range.
+This explains the peak in standard deviation around 7 feet, at which the likelihood of one-putting or two-putting is each approximately 50%.
+Between 10 feet and 30 feet, the likelihood that a professional golfer will 2-putt a hole increases rapidly, while the chance of 3-putting remains relatively low.
 This explains the corresponding dip in standard deviation.
-The standard deviation begins to rise again beyond 30 feet, as the proportion of 3-putts increases at a steady rate.
+The standard deviation begins to rise again beyond 30 feet as the proportion of 3-putts increases at a steady rate.
 This non-monotonic behavior of the standard deviation is due to the discrete nature of the data.